 Longyearbyen, with a population of about 2000, is the northernmost town in the world and is the staging point for our trip with its airport and harbour.
 Despite its remote location, Longyearbyen offers exceptional amenities.
 It has a quaint town center with bars, restaurants, shops and two arctic history museums.
-We will stay at the Basecamp Svalbard hotel – a unique hotel with a remarkable ambience that warrants a visit to Svalbard in its own right.
-At this latitude, even in May, we can usually count on being able to put our skis on right at the hotel at sea level and tour up into the mountains above town.
+We will stay at Mary-Ann’s Polarrigg – a unique hotel, close to the harbour and with a remarkable ambience including a lush greenhouse restaurant complete with a stuffed polar bear.
+At this latitude, even in May, we can often count on being able to put our skis on right at the hotel at sea level and tour up into the mountains above town.

-INCLUDED: Pre-sail – 3 additional days of town based ski touring and excursions, 3 x Hotel B&B in Longyearbyen.
+INCLUDED: Pre-sail – 3 additional days of town based ski tours, 3 x Hotel B&B in Longyearbyen.
 Ski & Sail – 7 nights two mast sailboat rental with crew, harbour fees, permit fees, UIAGM / IFMGA mountain guides, multi-course dinners, breakfast on board as well as lunch supplies.

-NOT INCLUDED: Air travel, alcoholic beverages, dinners in Longyearbyen, hotel in Oslo en route
+NOT INCLUDED: Air travel, alcoholic beverages, dinners in Longyearbyen.

-- NO22-1 starts May 4, 2022 which is the day before our first pre-sail ski touring.
-You can arrive in Longyearbyen as late as early afternoon on May 7 as the boat departs around 17:00 PM on that day.
-Day 11 (final day) is on May 11.
+- NO23-2 meet at the hotel on the evening of 2023 May 3, which is the day before our first pre-sail ski touring.
+You can arrive in Longyearbyen as late as early afternoon on May 6 as the boat departs around 17:00 PM on that day.
+Day 11 (final day) is on May 13.

-- NO22-2 starts May 11, 2022 which is the day before our first pre-sail ski touring.
-You can arrive in Longyearbyen as late as early afternoon on May 14 as the boat departs around 17:00 PM on that day.
-Day 11 (final day) is on May 18.
+- NO23-3 meet at the hotel on the evening of 2023 May 10, which is the day before our first pre-sail ski touring.
+You can arrive in Longyearbyen as late as early afternoon on May 13 as the boat departs around 17:00 PM on that day.
+Day 11 (final day) is on May 20.

-- NO22-3 starts May 19, 2022 which is the day before our first pre-sail ski touring.
-You can arrive in Longyearbyen as late as early afternoon on May 22 as the boat departs around 17:00 PM on that day.
-Day 11 (final day) is on May 29.
+- NO23-4: meet at the hotel on the evening of 2023 May 17 which is the day before our first pre-sail ski touring.
+You can arrive in Longyearbyen as late as early afternoon on May 20 as the boat departs around 17:00 PM on that day.
+Day 11 (final day) is on May 27.